zestyai/engineering-test-backend/README.md

 ### Prerequisites

 The required packages are listed in requirements.txt.
-You can install them by running (make sure your virtual environment is activate first if you are using one):
+You can install them by running the following command (make sure your virtual environment is activate first if you are using one):

 ```
 pip install -r requirements.txt